opengeos/voila-geospatial/README.md

    ![](https://i.imgur.com/4ib5BzB.png)

-2. Set environment variables as need.
+2. Set environment variables as needed.
 For example, if you use Google Earth Engine, you need to set `EARTHENGINE_TOKEN` to your Earth Engine token.
 The token value should be copied from the following file depending on your operating system:

    ```text
    Windows: C:\\Users\\USERNAME\\.config\\earthengine\\credentials